 Finally, the aging process of white and red wine differs as well.
-White wine usually ages in steel tanks that limit its exposure to oxygen to keeps it fresh and crisp.
+White wine usually ages in steel tanks that limit its exposure to oxygen to keep it fresh and crisp.
 But for reds, winemakers prefer oak barrels.
-These containers breathe and expose the wine to more oxygen, so tannins decrease.
+These containers breathe and expose the wine to more oxygen, so tannins become softer.
 Besides, the wine loses its floral and fruity notes but develops more smoothness and additional rich flavors such as vanilla, nuts, spices, and smoky aromas.

 In general, white wines pair well with light dishes.
 They go with salads, poultry, fish, and seafood.
-White wines can also be a good match for spicy Asian foods and fruits, soft cheeses, and they’re great on their own as an aperitif.
+White wines can also be a good match for spicy Asian foods, fruits, soft cheeses, and they are great on their own as an aperitif.

 When looking for a wine to pair with richer, heavier dishes, you should go for red wines.
 Reds pair well with steak, chops, ragouts, roasts, and similar meat dishes.
-They’re also great to drink with salty and spicy cheeses as well as with many sweet desserts.
+They are also great to drink with salty and spicy cheeses as well as with many sweet desserts.

 Red wine is a slightly healthier drink than white wine.
 The reason for this difference is the production process.

 As mentioned before, red wine ferments together with grape skins and seeds that contain components such as polyphenols and resveratrol.
 These components have antioxidant and anti-inflammatory effects.
 Thus, they can help protect the cardiovascular system and decrease the risk of heart disease, Alzheimer’s, and other severe conditions.
 Because white wine must is separated from skins and seeds, it doesn’t provide these effects.
 It also contains slightly fewer vitamins and minerals than red wine.